codeoverflow-org/nodecg-io-cli/README.md

 ### `nodecg-io uninstall`

 Undos everything that `nodecg-io install` did.
 It removes the `nodecg-io` directory with your installation and removes nodecg-io from your nodecg configuration.

+### `nodecg-io generate`

+Generates a new bundle in the `bundles/` directory in your nodecg installation.
+Allows you to decide on language (typescript or javascript), whether you want a dashboard/graphic and which services you want to use.
+Uses your installed nodecg-io version and services, meaning you need to have the services that you want to use installed.

+These generated bundles are only meant as a starting point, you may probably do more things like creating a git repository for your bundle, add a license, or add other tools like linters.

+Also this command currently only works with installs of released versions and not with development installs.
+This is because all bundles using nodecg-io depend on `nodecg-io-core` and if you use typescript each used service as well.
+For development installs these are not published on npm and you would need some way of linking the packages locally.

 ## A note about versioning